Dian-qit/niceOutside/README.md

 ## Introduction

-**NiceOutside** is a weather web application built using **ReactJS** and styled with **custom CSS**.
+**NiceOutside** is a weather web application built using **ReactJS*.
 It provides real-time weather updates along with curated weather-related news using **API** to keep users informed and engaged.
-The project focuses on clarity, usability, and a calming aesthetic.
+The project focuses on clarity, and usability.

 ## Features